FOR ANY VOLUNTARY ORGANISATION INTERESTED IN USING OUR MINIBUS PLEASE DO GIVE US A CALL ON 01833 641010 (WE ARE CLOSED ON WEDNESDAYS).

 “What do drivers get out of this?
 Drivers who successfully complete the MiDAS assessment and training programme will receive a nationally recognised certificate valid for four years, as well as the “MiDAS Driver’s Handbook” to refer to.

-(2 ) For those who passed their car test after 1.1.97, step by step guidance and booking arrangements are provided right up to the D1 Test.
-From getting the medical, applying for the Provisional Minibus Entitlement, to taking your Theory Test (PCV Hazard Perception & PCV Multi-choice elements) followed by 4 days practical driving lessons (jointly with another trainee) and finally the D1 Test in Darlington on the 5th day.
+(2 ) For those who passed their car test after 1.1.97, step by step guidance and booking arrangements was provided right up to the D1 Test.
+From getting the medical, applying for the Provisional Minibus Entitlement, to taking the Theory Test (PCV Hazard Perception & PCV Multi-choice elements) followed by 4 days practical driving lessons (jointly with another trainee) and finally the D1 Test in Darlington on the 5th day.